pecknigel/learning-resources/tenets.md

 And make it WebStorm rather than VS Code.
 Or at least give it a good try.

+## Learn Git

+Use it for documentation as well as code.
+Contribute to open source projects.
+Learn GitHub features.

+## Get Involved

+Know the standards processes.
+Join newsletters.
+Check in on the W3C.

 ## There’s More Than One Way To Do It